SkylerBurger/cropyble/README.md

 **Version**: 1.1.4

 ## Overview
 Cropyble is a class that allows a user to easily perform crops on an image containing recognizable text.
 This class utilizes optical character recognition (OCR) with the assitance of Tesseract and Pytesseract.
+Images containing clear, printed, non-decorative text work best with the OCR capabilities.

+This is :sparkles: my first package on PyPI :sparkles: and I welcome feedback to improve both the package and my skills as a package author/maintainer.
+Feel free to submit issues if you spot an area that could use improvement.

 ## Architecture
 ### Packages